kyhau/docker-notebook/docker-orchestration.md

 ### Docker Swarm

+1. Docker Swarm is a cluster management and deployment system.

-1. Docker swarm allows you to deploy clusters of Docker containers across multiple nodes and manage their behavior.
+1. Docker Swarm allows you to deploy clusters of Docker containers across multiple nodes and manage their behavior.

 1. Two types of Docker Swarm Services
     1. **Replicated**: Number of identical tasks can be specified for a replicated service.